nickflows/data-science-python/applied-ml/class-notes-ml_week2.md

-Focus on two types of algorithms:
+*Focus on two types of algorithms*:
 - K-nearest neighbors: makes few assumptions about the structure of the data, and give potentially accurate but sometimes unstable results.
 - Linear model fit using least-squares: makes strong assumptions about the structure of data, and gives stable but potentially inaccurate results.

 ### Generalization, Overfitting, and Underfitting

-- Generalization - algorithm's ability to give accurate predictions for new, previously unseen data
+- *Generalization*: algorithm's ability to give accurate predictions for new, previously unseen data
 - Assumptions
   -- Future unseen data (test set) will have the same properties as the current training sets (drawn from the same population)